 After you receive your new retainer from your orthodontist, you will be given instructions on how to clean your retainer, keep it safe, and other important information you will need to know.
 Pay careful attention to what you are told as this information will help you keep your retainer safe.
 If you should not understand something or have any questions, feel free to ask your orthodontist or his staff.
 They will gladly answer your questions or clarify your instructions.

-Patients at Reddick Orthodontics are encouraged to call and ask questions anytime about how to care for their retainer.
+Patients at Melbourne Orthodontics are encouraged to call and ask questions anytime about how to care for their retainer.
 Our friendly office staff and dental hygienists will gladly answer any questions you may have on how to properly care for your retainer.

 In the event your retainer should become damaged, disfigured, or broken, call our office right away to schedule an appointment with Dr. Reddick.
 Dr. Reddick will work quickly to get you a new retainer as the longer you do without one, the more likely your teeth will be to shift or move.